vitkovit/akamai_mock/README.md

 * status code will show for set of reqeusts in each second<br>

 ## Updates
-Script has local file named version.py where you can see current version of script.<br>
+* Script has local file named version.py where you can see current version of script.<br>
-When new version is available on Git it will compare local version with remote version.<br>
+* When new version is available on Git it will compare local version with remote version.<br>
-Download will open browser and allow to download script from git in zip format.<br>
+* Download will open browser and allow to download script from git in zip format.<br>
-View Ready is what is done now.
+* View Ready is what is done now.<br>

 ## Latest added Feature:
 * Copy button for each switch key.<br>